-Your real victory over sin or the lusts of the flesh lies in you knowing, understanding, believing, internalising and walking in this truth that your old sinful self or flesh has been crucified with Christ on the Cross.
+Your real victory over sin or the lusts of the flesh lies in you knowing, understanding, believing, internalizing and walking in the truth that your old sinful self or flesh has been crucified with Christ on the Cross.

-Therefore, you are no longer a slave or debtor to the flesh, to obey, gratify, satisfy or fulfil its desires, passions or lusts.
+You must know and walk in the truth that you are no longer a slave or debtor to the flesh to obey, gratify, satisfy or fulfil its desires, passions or lusts.

 If you don’t see yourself as one with Christ in His death, you cannot see yourself raised together with Christ and thus live a victorious, triumphant and prosperous life as a new creation.

 Prayer: My Dear Heavenly Father, thank You for opening my spiritual eyes today to see how my sinful flesh or self was crucified with Christ.
 I declare today that I am no longer a debtor to the flesh and so I refuse to be ruled, controlled or governed by the desires, passions and lusts of the flesh, in Jesus’ name.
 Amen.